Combinatorics of quasi-hereditary structures: Acknowledgments

 \section{Acknowledgments}

+We are grateful to the anonymous referees for their careful reading and for the suggestions which clearly improved the article.
 The first author is indebted to his advisor, Henning Krause, for his guidance and for suggesting the study of quasi-hereditary structures as PhD research project, resulting the classification of quasi-hereditary structures on path algebras of type $\A$ as part of his doctoral thesis.
+The last author wants to dedicate this article to Gabrielle.